wp-plugins/scroll-top-and-bottom/readme.txt

 == Screenshots ==

-1. Default logo with the plugin activated
+1. Settings Page of the plugis.